Jobs with Animals

 Veterinary assistants and technicians work in vet clinics, animal hospitals, research labs, wildlife refuges, or shelters.
 Veterinary technicians must have at least a two-year associate’s degree and perform much the same function as human nurses.
 Veterinary assistants do not have to have a college degree, but job prospects improve with certification.
 Assistants fill a variety of roles caring for animals and performing front office work.

-Dog training is often a job into which people transition from other careers related to caring for animals.
+Dog obedience training is often a job into which people transition from other careers related to caring for animals.
 Individuals who work as dog trainers, pet groomers or caretakers hold a variety of responsibilities depending on their precise line of work and place of employment.

 Dog groomers specialize in maintaining a pet’s appearance.
 Groomers work in kennels, veterinary offices, clinics, animal shelters and pet supply stores, or operate their own businesses.
 These workers not only groom pets, but they also sanitize equipment, schedule appointments and discuss pet grooming needs with clients.